A two-storey extension with an optical illusion 'floating' pod - Grand Designs Magazine

-Explore this creative two-storey extension which uses an exterior cladding as a decorative finish inside.
+This creative two-storey extension uses an exterior cladding as a decorative finish inside

 This unique kitchen features a floating second storey extension as a dramatic centrepiece to the space.